Skip to contents

 key

 String.
 They key identifies 1) the difficulty estimates pertaining to a particular Rasch model, and 2) the prior mean and standard deviation of the prior distribution for calculating the D-score.
-The default key key = "gsed2510".
+The default key NULL sets key = "gsed2510".
+View dscore::builtin_keys for an overview of the available keys.

 population